 Institutes and Projects

-I am happy to participate in the HuMetricsHSS: Humane Metrics Initiative Workshop at East Lansing, MI Oct 5-7, 2017.
+Participant in the HuMetricsHSS: Humane Metrics Initiative Workshop at East Lansing, MI Oct 5-7, 2017.

 This semester I returned from sabbatical after spending a year working on a book on Aristotle’s biology.
 I’m currently working on hearing back on a journal article central to the project before sending the book manuscript to press.